Robust and Dexterous Dual-arm Tele-Cooperation using Adaptable Impedance Control: Preliminaries on the FIC

 \section{Preliminaries on the FIC}

-The Fractal Impedance Controller (FIC) is a passive asymptotically stable controller having smooth autonomous trajectories \cite{babarahmati2019,babarahmati2020}.
-It relies upon an anisotropic impedance to drive the system, which generates a conservative field rendering the controller stable to communication delays and reduced control bandwidth \cite{babarahmati2019,babarahmati2020}.
-The conservative energy of the controller also enable to stack in series and in parallel multiple controllers and perform online tuning without affecting stability \cite{babarahmati2019,babarahmati2020,tiseo2020,tiseo2020Planner,tiseo2021,tiseo2020bio}.
+The Fractal Impedance Controller (FIC) is a passive asymptotically stable controller having smooth autonomous trajectories \cite{Babarahmati2022,babarahmati2020}.
+It relies upon an anisotropic impedance to drive the system, which generates a conservative field rendering the controller stable to communication delays and reduced control bandwidth \cite{Babarahmati2022,babarahmati2020}.
+The conservative energy of the controller is also capable of getting stacked in series and in parallel multiple controllers and perform online tuning without affecting stability \cite{Babarahmati2022,babarahmati2020,tiseo2020,tiseo2020Planner,tiseo2021,tiseo2020bio}.

-The controller's implemented for this work relies on the non-linear stiffness based on the model presented in \cite{babarahmati2019}.
+The controller's implemented for this work relies on the non-linear stiffness based on the model presented in \cite{Babarahmati2022}.